Regular procedure

 Interpretation

 Article 45(2) of the Asylum Act sets out the rules regarding the right to have an interpreter during the personal interview.
-At the request of the applicant and when deemed necessary for presenting all the reasons for the asylum application, the interview shall be carried out by the case officer, with the support of an interpreter, in the language indicated by the applicant or in a language he or she understands and can communicate clearly.
-As far as possible, if the applicant requests it, both the case officer and the interpreter will be of the same gender as the interviewee.[26]
+At the request of the applicant and when deemed necessary for presenting all the reasons for the asylum application, the interview shall be carried out by the case officer, with the support of an interpreter, in the language indicated by the applicant or in a language they understand and can communicate clearly.
+As far as possible, if the applicant requests it, both the case officer and the interpreter will be of the same gender as the interviewee.[32]

 Availability of interpreters and double interpretation

-In the Regional Centres of Timișoara and Rădăuţi, Giurgiu it has been reported that there are not enough interpreters available for the main nationalities of asylum seekers:
+In 2022, in the Regional Centres of Timișoara and Rădăuţi, Giurgiu it has been reported that there are not enough interpreters available for the main nationalities of asylum seekers:

 Rădăuţi: IGI-DAI frequently uses the same three interpreters – one for Arabic, one for Farsi / Dari / Urdu and Kurdish.
 In 2021 IGI-DAI also contracted a female Arabic interpreter.
 The Farsi interpreter is also used in Galaţi by IGI-DAI and the courts.
 Double interpretation was used in one to two cases, according to the director of the centre.
 He also reported that they had interpreters of Tigrigna, Arabic, Turkish, Russian and Ukrainian.
 However, as reported in Galati, there was a lack of interpreters of rare languages.